 While it is illegal for employers to retaliate against employees for these types of requests, they are under no obligation to approve the request.

 Disapproval of the request is not considered retaliation against an employee.
+Employees may decline shifts that are not included in the written work schedule.

 Unless requested by, or approved by the employee, an employer may not schedule a worker to work during the first ten hours following the end of a previous shift.
 Whether the shift is a standard work shift or an on-call shift.